prashantpks/weatherly/README.md

 # Weather.ly

-## Introduction
+## About the Project
 Its the web application made using React to know the weather of any city.
-It fethes data using OpenWeather OneCall API.
+It fetches data using OpenWeather OneCall API.
 It has great UI and features and apart from the current  weather details it also shows weekly and hourly forecast of weather.

-## Technologies Used
+## Made Using
-* React.js
+* React
 * OpenWeather API
-* Recharts.js
+* Recharts
 * Bootstrap

 ## Features